j0nnie99/j0nnie99/README.md

-## Skill
+## Skills
-- that I've used at least once
+that I've used at least once

 ### Framework
 * Django